andrei-shershan/kinodev.Docs/README.md

 - MPV is developed and deployed;
 - It covers basic happy flow for admin and customer;
+- In general, tech stack is good;
+- New tools (AI) was used.

 ### What could be improved?